Fast & Furious: Other media

-Theme park attractions
+Theme park and museum attractions

 After the release of Tokyo Drift in 2006, Universal began introducing theme park attractions.
 From 2006 to 2013, The Fast and the Furious: Extreme Close-Up attraction was included as part of the Studio Tour at Universal Studios Hollywood.
 The tour's tram would enter a small arena, which featured a demonstration of prop vehicles being manipulated by articulated robotic arms.

-A new attraction, Fast & Furious: Supercharged, opened as part of the Studio Tour at Universal Studios Hollywood in 2015.
+Another attraction, Fast & Furious: Supercharged, opened as part of the Studio Tour at Universal Studios Hollywood in 2015.
 The tour's tram passes the Dodge Chargers used in the fifth film, as riders are shown a video of Luke Hobbs, who informs them a high-valued witness sought by Owen Shaw is on the tram.
 The tram enters a warehouse party, where the cast appear via a Pepper's ghost effect, before the party is shut down by the FBI and the tram moves into a motion simulator where a chase sequence ensues, led by Roman Pearce, Letty Ortiz and Dominic Toretto.
 A similar attraction opened at Universal Studios Florida in 2018.
 In the queue, guests pass through a garage with memorabilia from the films before getting a video call from Tej Parker and Mia Toretto inviting them to a party.
 Guests board "party buses", where they get the video message from Hobbs and the ride proceeds as it does in the Hollywood version.
+The Hollywood version closed on March 11, 2025, while the Florida version closed on August 17, 2026.

 On July 12, 2023, it was announced that a Fast & Furious-themed roller coaster was being built at Universal Studios Hollywood.
 The coaster was revealed as Fast & Furious: Hollywood Drift and will open in 2026.
+The coaster train features four passenger cars from the movies that individually spin 360 degrees.
+The four cars are modeled after Dominic Toretto's 1970 Dodge Charger R/T, Han Lue's 1997 Mazda RX-7 and both Brian O'Conner's 2002 Nissan Skyline GT-R R34 / 1994 Toyota Supra MK IV.

+A similar version of the coaster will open at Universal Studios Florida in 2027.

+From March 14, 2026 to April 2027, the Petersen Automotive Museum is holding an exhibit titled "A Fast & Furious Legacy: 25 Years of Automotive Icons" features several cars from the franchise, including the Nissan 240SX and 1993 Toyota Supra from the first film, the 2001 Honda S2000 from the second film, and the 1968 Dodge Charger R/T and a 1993 Mazda RX-7 driven by Diesel in the first film.